guettli/cognitive-biases/README.md

 (joking) That's offensive, that's disrespectful!

-Speaking fast feels more productive/important than writing slowly.
+Speaking fast feels more productive/important than writing slowly. ... live would be boring without homo sapiens and heir biases.